 If arrangements have been made for your child to go home with a friend after school, it is necessary for both you and the parents of your child's friend to send in separate notes indicating the names of the children and the bus number they will be riding.
-The notes should be presented to the classroom teacher and office personnel in which case they will give the student an authorization form to ride the bus home with a friend.
+The notes should be presented to the classroom teacher and bus driver.